henrynkoh/real-estate-scraper-api-free-trial-guide/README.md

 ## Conclusion

-We hope that this quick guide showed how truly effortless it is to set up Oxylabs Real Estate Scraper API and how the whole integration process functions.
+We hope this quick guide helped you understand how truly effortless it is to set up Oxylabs Real Estate Scraper API and how the integration process functions.

 As mentioned before, you can find popular scraping targets in our [documentation](https://oxy.yt/xr1o).
 Get in touch with our Sales team to further discuss your use cases and what unique targets our Real Estate Scraper API could be used for.